Ergodic theory on coded shift spaces: Introduction

 We recall that for transitive subshifts of finite type and H\"older continuous potentials the unique equilibrium state is a Gibbs measure (see \eqref{defGibbs} for the definition) which is Bernoulli \cite{Bo}.
-Surprisingly, even in the case of intrinsic ergodicity of a coded shift $X$, the measure of maximal entropy $\mu_{\rm max}$ in Theorem B does not, in general, have the Gibbs property (see Example \ref{ex:notGibbs}).
+It turns out that in the case of intrinsic ergodicity of a coded shift $X$, the measure of maximal entropy $\mu_{\rm max}$ in Theorem B does not, in general, have the Gibbs property (see Example \ref{ex:notGibbs}).

+As a consequence of Theorem B we obtain a formula for the topological entropy of a large class of coded shifts.
+Namely, under the assumptions of Theorem B we obtain that $h_\top(X)=\log \lambda_\ast$ where $\lambda_\ast$ is the unique solution of the characteristic equation see Lemma \ref{lem:Gurevich}.
+We note that \eqref{entcoded} generalizes several papers in the literature with similar formulas for the topological entropy of certain classes of coded shift spaces, e.g., \cite{ADJS, BDWY, Cl2, Dillon, MS, Pavlov, Spandl}.
+The origin of \eqref{entcoded} can be traced back to the loop method for computing the entropy of a subshift of finite type developed by Peterson \cite{Petersen} in 1986, and, in particular, \eqref{entcoded} appears in \cite[Theorem 1.3]{Pavlov} under a special condition on the coded shift space.